 - Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your election form and the day you actually start getting charged Tiered prices.

-- Even if you provide your election form to your electricity utility before the end of October, you’ll very likely pay TOU prices for at least some period of time – between November 1 and the time when your next complete billing period starts (or the billing period after that, depending on when you provide your election form).
+- Even if you provide your election form to your electricity utility before the end of a month (for example, October), you’ll very likely pay TOU prices for at least some period of time – between the first of the following month (for example, November 1) and the time when your next complete billing period starts (or the billing period after that, depending on when you provide your election form).

 - If you have chosen to switch to Tiered prices and later decide you want to go back to TOU prices, you can do that at any time.
 The process described above applies.

 - Electricity utilities are required to inform all new residential and small business customers that they have a choice between TOU or Tiered prices when they set up the account.